ValkyrjaProject/Valkyrja.discord/CONTRIBUTING.md

 ## Solution file

 * The solution as-is won't compile for you, unless you have `Botwinder.core` repository cloned into your `Botwinder.discord/Core` directory.
-(If you clone it right there, you can ignore the below two points as they are irrelevant.
-See [Readme file](README.md) for info about Core)
-* You have to kick the missing Core project out of the solution file, and comment out the `#define UsingBotwinderCore` in Program.cs
+* Further you have to kick the missing Secure project out of the solution file, remove the dependency in `Bot/Botwinder.discord.csproj`, and comment out the `#define UsingBotwinderSecure` in `Bot/Program.cs`
 * Do not submit any of these changes, otherwise you will screw up our build!

 ## Code style and Naming Conventions